Bullet Migration in 9mm Revolvers

 This is the reason revolvers chambered for 9mm, although otherwise well-made and perfectly functional, do not enjoy a place on my “Recommended [Arms] List.”
 Some ammunition is better than others, but all 9mm rounds share this same issue, even expensive high-performance brands.
 The 9×19 cartridge was designed to function in autoloading pistols, not revolvers!

-I’m still a fan of sunbby revolvers and own several, but my recommendation, when you share my enthusiasm for them, is to stick with 38Spl.
+I’m still a fan of snubby revolvers and own several, but my recommendation, when you share my enthusiasm for them, is to stick with 38Spl.
 The bullet-jump issue still exists, to be sure, but to a much lesser degree, particularly when you’re shooting high-performance ammunition, like Cor-Bon’s 110 gr DPX or Speer Gold-Dot.
-Manufacturers insure that these bullets are adequately crimped-in and are thus unlikely to migrate.
+Manufacturers ensure that these bullets are adequately crimped-in and are thus unlikely to migrate.

 /John